github-pfeifer-syscon-de/genericImg/README.md

 and check configure.ac for "uncomment to use libfmt...".
 The header "psc_format.hpp" provides a switch between these format variants.

-# Building

-The build-scripts do not adhere to the autotools convention [wave hand] there is no default optimization.
-As here i expect some more user like usage, and i tried to make it work as much as possible "out of the box" with gcc/clang.
-If your don't like gcc/clang the Makefile options need some adaption...

 ## Any Linux

 To build use from project dir use